 Sure, some of the jobs that often fall under ‘mom’s work’ like cleaning toilets, picking up toys, and wiping butts aren’t the most fun things in the world, but there are several ways to make tasks like these a bit more pleasurable.

 Use Great Tools

-Lots of my work these days is physical: scrubbing, wiping, tidying, etc. I do my best to actually enjoy the process, particularly of the things I do all the time.
-Investing in tools that are a pleasure to use helps with making this work more enjoyable.
+Invest in tools that are a pleasure to use to make this work more enjoyable.
 I love the scent of lavender, for instance, so many of my cleaning products are lavender scented.

 Use the task as a mental escape

 You might also find pleasure in a task by doing exactly the opposite of being mindful.
 Try using the time as a mental escape, bundling the task along with special treats that you only give yourself when doing that specific thing.

 When I used to breast feed, for instance, I made that the only time I could play mindless games on my phone.
 When I fold laundry, I listen to podcasts.
 I’ve even got a special Spotify playlist of some of my favorite songs that I only play when cleaning the house.

 Find motivation by concentrating on the end result of doing the task

 On some days and for some tasks, all the lavender soap, mindfulness, and Pixies songs in the world couldn’t make a task enjoyable.
 On these days, I remind myself that I might hate the process, but I like the result.